sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 parity and verifier hardening must come first so the optimization work has a stable target.

+## Candidate enhancements beyond the current tranche

+The phases above define the current execution plan.
+The following items are explicitly recorded as high-value Aether enhancements that may become later proposal work or a post-U extension of 0114 once the current tranche settles.

+These are not authorized implementation work by default, but they capture the most likely next areas for improvement after the current maturity sequence.

+### 1. Precision enhancements

+Potential next precision work:

+- wrapper and forwarding-child reuse recognition
+- better imported/base/runtime summary precision
+- more exact higher-order call reasoning when callee identity is known exactly
+- fewer conservative ownership degradations at branch joins

+Why this matters:

+- this is where Aether still trails Koka most concretely on some realistic transformed shapes
+- many remaining false negatives now come from conservatism rather than missing Aether architecture

+### 2. Optimization coverage enhancements

+Potential next optimization-coverage work:

+- broader `DropSpecialized` candidate extraction on deeper admin-let shapes
+- more selective-write reuse on named ADTs and tree updates
+- better reuse through forwarding wrappers and exact field passthrough
+- more profitable fusion around borrowed recursive traversals

+Why this matters:

+- the remaining gap is increasingly about whether profitable shapes are recognized often enough in realistic workloads
+- these are the kinds of cases that distinguish "working Aether" from "mature Aether"

+### 3. Validation and workload enhancements

+Potential next validation work:

+- workload-level Aether benchmarks, not only micro-fixtures
+- maintained A/B fixtures for reuse-enabled versus reuse-blocked shapes
+- per-fixture tracked Aether metrics:
+  - `Dup`
+  - `Drop`
+  - `Reuse`
+  - `DropSpecialized`
+  - fresh allocations
+- tighter consistency checks between dumps, traces, and backend parity

+Why this matters:

+- transformed-Core evidence is necessary but not sufficient
+- release confidence improves when Aether wins are visible on maintained workloads and not confused with backend speed differences

+### 4. Tooling enhancements

+Potential next tooling work:

+- richer `--trace-aether` filtering, such as by function name
+- optional summary-only trace/report mode
+- machine-readable Aether report output, such as JSON
+- more explicit verifier/FBIP reason categories in CI and snapshot surfaces

+Why this matters:

+- as Aether grows, the debugging and validation surfaces need to stay usable
+- richer tooling can make maturity work faster without changing semantics

+### 5. Longer-term architectural enhancements

+Potential longer-term work, explicitly outside the current tranche:

+- actor-boundary ownership/sendability rules on top of Aether
+- bounded `fip(n)` / `fbip(n)` forms only after the Phase S gate
+- shared-memory concurrency or thread-shared/atomic RC in a separate proposal

+Why this matters:

+- these are plausible future directions, but they should not dilute the current single-threaded Aether maturity plan
+- concurrency and actor-transfer semantics need their own design space rather than being smuggled into 0114 implicitly

 ## Resolved design decisions

 1. **Borrow metadata remains compiler-internal**